 Four types of PCOS: Sign, Symptoms and Holistic Treatment

-There are four types of PCOS and every woman experiences PCOS differently based on the type affecting her body
+Every woman experiences PCOS differently based on the type affecting her body

 Polycystic Ovary Syndrome (PCOS) is a hormonal disorder based on a collection of symptoms that affects females of reproductive age.
 You may be surprised to learn that there are four types of PCOS.
 Women can experience PCOS differently based on the type affecting her body.